10 Must Do Health Tests For Every Woman

 Vitamin Deficiency Check

-It is common to find Indian women who have a deficiency in Vitamin D and B12.
-A deficiency in Vitamin B12 for women who are planning for a pregnancy or are pregnant could result in a problematic pregnancy.
-Vitamin D is extremely critical to maintain healthy bones and calcium absorption, as calcium depletion sets in with age.
+Indian women are often diagnosed with a deficiency in vitamin D and B12.
+If you are planning for a pregnancy, it is a good idea to check if you are deficient in these vitamins.
+Low levels of vitamin B12 can cause problems during pregnancy and childbirth.
+Vitamin D is critical to maintain healthy bones and calcium absorption, as calcium depletion sets in with age.

 Blood Pressure Screening

-Check your blood pressure every two years starting at the age of 18.
+Check your blood pressure every two years starting at 18.
 Ideal blood pressure for women is less than 120/80 mmHg (millimetres of mercury).
-In case of persistent high-blood pressure, do a stress test as well.
+If you are prone to having high blood pressure, it is advisable to do a stress test.

-Women should get a blood glucose test every three years starting at age of 45 to test for diabetes or pre-diabetes.
-However, if you have a family history of diabetes, then begin early and start getting your blood sugar checked in your 30s itself.
+You should get a blood glucose test every three years, starting at 45 years to check for diabetes or pre-diabetes.
+However, if you have a family history of diabetes, then begin early and get your blood sugar checked from the time you turn 30.

 Heart problems are a great source of concern nowadays.
 Fortunately, there are some foods that might help.
 Go through this ClipBook to know some heart-friendly healthy recipes.